 A common, and obvious, question is “What is my discrimination or wrongful termination case worth?”
 The answer, in typical lawyerly fashion, is “it depends.”
 The value of a case will vary based on the fact-specific details, credibility of witnesses, key documents, legal nuances that may be relevant, the judge assigned to the case, and of course how a jury views the evidence.
-However, in trying to determine the potential value, there are a few issues to consider to help you decide if it’s worth spending several months – or years – litigating the case.
+However, in trying to determine the potential value, there are a few issues to consider to help you decide if it’s worth possibly spending up to two years or longer litigating the case.
 For discrimination cases, such as those brought under Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), or the Texas Labor Code, the statutes provide for specifics as to what you can potentially recover if you prevail at trial or have a favorable settlement.

 Lost wages and benefits for the “adverse action” caused by the discrimination (such as a termination, demotion, or failure to promote) can be recovered.
 This is often in the form of backpay, which may be determined by a jury.
 However, earnings from subsequent employment would have to be taken into account when determining such economic losses.
-For example, as an overly simplistic example, if your compensation was $100,000 year (salary plus benefits), and a jury decides after a trial – two years later – that your termination was discriminatory, you could be entitled to $200,000 in lost compensation.
-However, if you had obtained alternate employment one year after your termination with a compensation of $90,000 annually, then your loss would be $110,000 ($100,000 during the one year of unemployment plus $10,000 for the difference for the subsequent year).
+As a simple example, if your compensation was $100,000 year (salary plus benefits), and a jury decides after a trial – two years later – that your termination was discriminatory, you could be entitled to $200,000 in lost past compensation.
+However, if you remained unemployed for one year with no income and got a new job one year after your termination with a compensation of $90,000 annually, then your economic loss would be $110,000 ($100,000 during the one year of unemployment plus $10,000 for the difference for the subsequent year).
 You also have an obligation to “mitigate” your potential damages, meaning you would need to take reasonable steps to search for similar employment after your termination.
 A failure to take such efforts could further reduce your potential damages.

 In addition, you may be able to recover loss of future income and benefits, especially if your subsequent employment does not provide for as favorable compensation.